goodgit-cli/goodgit/README.md

-# GoodGit: Git, but with a Human Touch 🎉
+# GoodGit: A better Git experience. 🎉

 ### It only takes 4 minutes, not 4 years to master git! 😎